 Brad has an M.A. in Architecture from UCLA and a B.A. in Architecture from Rice University.

 Sue Lewak has a Ph.D. in English Literature from UCLA, where she taught for a number of years as a lecturer, instructor, and teaching assistant.
-She was also the recipient of a Teaching Excellence Award and two Outstanding Teaching Recognition Awards from UCLA's department of English.
+She was also the recipient of a Teaching Excellence Award and two Outstanding Teaching Recognition Awards from the English department at UCLA.
 In addition, she has an M.A. in Visual Anthropology from USC, an M.A. in English Literature from CalState- Los Angeles, and a B.A. in English Literature from Mount Holyoke College.

 Sue is a specialist in narrative, film adaptation, and science fiction.
 Her research and teaching interests include graphic fiction such as Yoko Kamio's transmedial manga series, Hana Yogi Dango (Boys Over Flowers) which has been adapted in both the episodic series and cinematic formats in Japan, China, Taiwan, and South Korea.
 She is also interested in adaptations of the works of Indian authors Rabindranath Tagore and Sarat Chandra Chattopadhyay.
 Additional interests include visual effects blockbusters that were adapted from literary works such as Fritz Lang's Metropolis (1927), Stanley Kubrik's 2001: A Space Odyssey (1968), Ridley Scott's Blade Runner (1982), Ang Lee's Life of Pi (2012), and Gary Ross's The Hunger Games (2012).